felho/growcery/README.md

 - [ ] Saving user is not perfect now, it is possible that a user is created already, but not yet logged in, so we need to first check whether a user with the email address exists or not.
 - [ ] User has to be added to the default organization until multiple ones are supported
 - [ ] We need to work out how a user is connected to an organization

+## Decisions for feedback

+- [ ] I wanted to ensure in one place that if a user is not signed in, then they can't reach other parts of the app except the home page.
+I tried to do this with in the middleware.ts, but redirecting there resulted in error.
+Then I tried to do it in the layout, but it turned out that it not sure that a request is chained through the layout (like a middleware), so I dropped that idea.
+Finally, I managed to do it in the layout with the SignedIn and SingnedOut providers provided by Clerk.
+- [ ] I was not able to call "await syncUserToDb()" inside the TSX in the layout.
+Moving before the return statement wouldn't work, as I wanted to rely on the SignedIn provider.
+This is why I decided to move it to the `<SyncUser />` component.
+- [ ] Originally T3 stack created a JS tailwind config, I changed that to TS.
+- [ ] I used originally not fully consciously the "dark" mode.
+It is applied through class on the body tag.
+The design I am building is dark, and the light version is not designed.
+So for now, I add all the color definitions to both the `:root` and `.dark` in the global.css.
+I assume, this way it will be easy to see which colors have to be adjusted to create a light version.